-Feds evacuate workers at Hanford nuclear site
+No radiation reports after tunnel collapse at Hanford nuclear site

 Story highlights

-- The Hanford Site produced plutonium for atomic bombs and uranium metal fuel for nuclear reactors
+- Hanford Site produced plutonium for atomic bombs and uranium metal fuel for nuclear reactors

-- The government has spent billions trying to clean up the contaminated site
+- Government has spent billions trying to clean up the contaminated site

-(CNN)The federal government evacuated some workers Tuesday at the Hanford Site, a former nuclear weapons production site in Washington state, after soil collapsed over a tunnel containing contaminated material.
+(CNN)Federal authorities on Tuesday evacuated some workers and instructed others to shelter in place after a tunnel cave-in at the Hanford nuclear waste site in Washington state.

-"There are concerns about subsidence in the soil covering railroad tunnels near a former chemical processing facility.
-The tunnels contain contaminated materials," the US Department of Energy said in a statement.
-Workers in other areas of the Hanford Site have been told to stay inside.

-The Hanford Emergency Information website says soil collapsed over a tunnel next to the Plutonium Uranium Extraction Facility, but there is no evidence of contamination at this point.
-Responders are on scene to inspect the area.
-The tunnels are described as being hundreds of feet long and the collapse was spotted by workers doing routine surveillance.
+So far, radiation dangers and injuries appear to have been averted, but tests and monitoring are continuing, they say.

 Since 1989, the government has been in the process of cleaning up the site.
+The breached tunnel was used to "bury radioactive waste from the production of plutonium," Inslee said.

 "Hanford made more than 20 million pieces of uranium metal fuel for nine nuclear reactors along the Columbia River.
 Five huge plants in the center of the Hanford Site processed 110,000 tons of fuel from the reactors, discharging an estimated 450 billion gallons of liquids to soil disposal sites and 53 million gallons of radioactive waste to 177 large underground tanks," the US Department of Energy's Office of Environmental Management said on its website.